Table of Contents

 - Supplement your walking regimen with other exercises that improve your osteoporosis.

-Clients and readers often ask if walking is good for bones and does walking improve bone density?
-Most of the research indicates that it is effective at increasing bone mineral density in the femoral neck and hip area.
+Most research indicates that walking is effective at increasing bone mineral density in the femoral neck and hip area.
 This is an area that is subject to fracture in many people so walking can be beneficial to most individuals.

 Other studies show an improvement in bone density in the calcaneus or heel bone (3) and the lumbar spine (4).